 Positional Association in Instantiations

 Most VHDL designers prefer named associations in port and generic maps in instantiations.
 This makes it a lot easier to spot wrong connections.
-By default, Sigasi Studio warns when positional associations are used.
-You can change the severity of this check via Preferences > Sigasi > VHDL > Errors/Warnings in the Instantiation statement validation section.
+Sigasi Studio provides a linting rule that checks whether positional associations are used.
+This rule is disabled by default, but you can change the severity of this check via Preferences > Sigasi > VHDL > Errors/Warnings in the Style validation section.

 architecture RTL of dut is